Testicular Pain Treatment Chattanooga, TN

 This is a minimally invasive surgical procedure performed by Dr. Shridharani.
 Also known as cord stripping, spermatic cord denervation is used to resolve or reduce chronic testicular pain in men who have not responded to conservative treatment approaches.
 The goal of these surgeries is to remove the small nerves in the spermatic cord.
 This eliminates or reduces the nerves causing the chronic pain messages.

 What causes testicular pain?

 Even a minor injury can cause pain because the testicles are very sensitive.
-Common causes are injury, infection, swelling of the sperm ducts or testicles, and a twisting of the testicles, called testicular torsion, which can cut off the blood supply.
+Common causes are injury, infection, swelling of the sperm ducts or testicles, and a twisting of the testicles called testicular torsion, which can cut off the blood supply.

 Testicular torsion affects young men between the ages of 10 and 20.
-Torsion is a medical emergency which requires immediate treatment.
+Torsion is a medical emergency that requires immediate treatment.
 Untreated testicular torsion can result in the loss of the affected testicle.
 If surgery is performed within 6 hours, most testicles can be saved.